AryanShah30/chess/README.md

 ## Key Features

-- **No Signup:** Start playing immediately without the hassle of creating an account
+- **Instant Play:** No signup required—start playing immediately!
-- **Always Available:** Enjoy uninterrupted access anytime
+- **Always Available:** Play anytime, anywhere, on any device
-- **Cross-Device Compatibility:** Play seamlessly on desktops, tablets, and smartphones
+- **Cross-Device Compatibility:** Enjoy a consistent experience on desktops, tablets, and smartphones
-- **Open Source:** View, modify, and extend the code to suit your needs
-- **Privacy-Focused:** No data collection or storage
+- **Privacy-Focused:** Your data stays on your device—no tracking or storage
-- **Free Access:** Completely free with no fees or licensing costs
+- **Open Source:** Fully customizable and extendable by the community
-- **Optimized Performance:** Experience fast and responsive gameplay
+- **Optimized Performance:** Experience fast, responsive gameplay without latency
-- **Backend Independence:** Runs entirely in the browser without server-side dependencies
+- **Backend Independence:** Runs entirely in the browser

-## What's New on the Board
+## What's New

 - **Personalized Experience:** Customize player names and avatars
-- **Dynamic Time Controls:** Flexible time settings with options for hours, minutes, and seconds
+- **Dynamic Time Controls:** Flexible settings for hours, minutes, and seconds
-- **Diverse Piece Styles:** Choose from over 30 stunning piece designs (e.g., Alpha, Celtic, Fantasy)
+- **Diverse Piece Styles:** Over 30 stunning piece designs (e.g., Alpha, Celtic, Fantasy)
-- **Tailored Board Colors:** Create the perfect ambiance using our intuitive color picker
+- **Tailored Board Colors:** Use our intuitive color picker to set the perfect board ambiance
-- **Complete Game Scoresheet:** Access a detailed scoresheet for every game
+- **Complete Game Scoresheet:** Detailed scoresheet available for every game
-- **Special Move Notation:** Keep track of special moves like castling and en passant with dedicated notation
+- **Special Move Notation:** Dedicated notation for moves like castling and en passant

 ## Getting Started